Leirediezg/Leirediezg/README.md

-## Hi there 👋

 <!-- Header with your name and a short description -->
 <h1>Hi 👋, I'm Leire Díez </h1>
 <h3>Digital Business Analyst and Data Enthusiast.</h3>
-<h3>With a burgeoning proficiency in Big Data and Artificial Intelligence, 👩🏽‍💻 I combine a keen analytical aptitude with a creative mindset, leveraging technology to optimize business strategies through data. 🙏🏻</h3>
+<h4>With a burgeoning proficiency in Big Data and Artificial Intelligence, 👩🏽‍💻 I combine a keen analytical aptitude with a creative mindset, leveraging technology to optimize business strategies through data. 🙏🏻</h4>

 <!-- Social icons section -->
 <p>